History

 Tip: Closed Saturday and Sunday.
 Book the cellar tasting flight (€45) two weeks ahead.

-Caffe Gilli in Florence's Piazza della Repubblica is the city's oldest breakfast room since 1733, with the morning brioche-and-cappuccino set, the daily pastry case and a weekend brunch carte added in 2020.
+Caffe Gilli in Florence's Piazza della Repubblica is the city's oldest breakfast room since 1733, with the morning brioche-and-cappuccino set.

 Order: Brioche con crema, espresso, cantuccino with cappuccino.